hsieh2000/House-Prices---Advanced-Regression-Techniques/README.md

 KAGGLE · GETTING STARTED PREDICTION COMPETITION

 This is a self-learning project.
-Trough this project, I got much more familiar with neuron network, and realize how to adjust hyperparameters and optimize the performance of the model.
+Trough this project, I get much more familiar with neuron network, and realize how to adjust hyperparameters and optimize the performance of the model.

 The dataset can be downloaded [here](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/)